awslabs/amazon-documentdb-tools/monitoring/custom-metrics/README.md

 # Custom Metrics Tool
 There are Amazon DocumentDB cluster limits that are not currently exposed as Amazon CloudWatch metrics.
-The **custom-metrics** tool connects to an Amazon DocumentDB cluster, collects the speficied metrics, and publishes them as custom CloudWatch metrics.
-The followine metrics can be collected by the **custom-metrics** tool:
+The **custom-metrics** tool connects to an Amazon DocumentDB cluster, collects the specified metrics, and publishes them as custom CloudWatch metrics.
+The following metrics can be collected by the **custom-metrics** tool:

 1. collection count (per cluster)
 2. collection size (per collection)